 In both deferment and forbearance situations, you must apply to the lender to be approved.
 There’s always paperwork, right?
 Be sure to keep careful records and continue with payments if you can.

-If a loan cancellation is approved, you may receive money back that you have already paid.
+If a loan cancellation is approved, you may receive the money back that you have already paid.
 Also, any bad credit history may be deleted.
 Cancellation must be approved by the lender or in the case of Perkins loans by the school.

 What happens when deferment, forbearance, and cancellation will not work, and you can’t make your payments?
-You may face loan default.
+You may face a loan default.
 The first day you miss a payment your loan becomes delinquent.
 After 90 days of delinquency, loan servicers will report the delinquency to one of the three major credit reporting agencies.
 Your credit history will now be impacted.
-A negative credit history affects your ability to buy a car, rent an apartment, buy insurance, or even get a cellphone plan.
+Negative credit history affects your ability to buy a car, rent an apartment, buy insurance, or even get a cellphone plan.

 After 270 days of delinquency, your loan goes into default.
 The impact of default is severe.
 The entire loan amount including interest becomes due and payable in full.
-Plus, the amount due will increase because of late fees, collection fees, attorney’s fees, and other costs which quickly escalates the amount due.
+Plus, the amount due will increase because of late fees, collection fees, attorney’s fees, and other costs which quickly escalate the amount due.
 In certain cases, the fees may end up exceeding the original amount due.

 In addition, you will/may: